dsecrieru/dvoronoi/README.md

 Performance of my own implementation was worse than Pierre's, so I decided to fork his and see if there are any optimization opportunities left from there.

 # Features
-- generates Voronoi diagram using Fortune's sweep line algorithm
+- generates Voronoi (DCEL) diagram using Fortune's sweep line algorithm
 - good numerical stability by using double precision internally
-- optional user data for half edge and face structures
+- diagram bounding
-- intersection with a box
+- box clipping
-- Delaunay's triangulation can be obtained from the Voronoi diagram
+- Delaunay's triangulation can be obtained from the Voronoi diagram (soft indexing or standalone DCEL diagram)
+- conversion to barycentric diagram
 - convex hull of sites (using Andrew's monotone chain)
 - Lloyd relaxation